 After graduating he worked for Deloitte before he returned to UNC Kenan-Flagler for his MBA.
 He was named a Dean’s Scholar and received the Norman Block Award for the MBA student with the highest GPA in his class.

 After his second UNC graduation, Allison went to Bain & Company where he worked in multiple industries including grocery retail, specialty services, manufacturing and logistics.
 He went on to become a partner and co-leader of its restaurant practice, working with some of the world’s most well-known restaurant brands.

 Allison has tapped on his Carolina education throughout his career.
 Early on he relied on the core technical skills in finance, accounting and marketing.
 As he matured and took on more responsibility, he found he was applying the soft skills he developed as part of the team-oriented culture at UNC Kenan-Flagler.

 “My education has helped me with soft skills around how you get things done working with others,” says Allison.
 “You must think about how to set a vision and align teams to get things done.”

 After more than 13 years at Bain, he joined Domino’s as executive vice president in 2011.
-The next challenge was overseeing more than 9,000 stores and all franchise relationships outside the U.S. as president of Domino’s International for seven years.
+The next challenge was overseeing thousands of stores and all franchise relationships outside the U.S. as president of Domino’s International for seven years.

 Allison has held the reins as CEO of Domino’s since July 2018.
-Through its predominantly-franchised system, nearly 325,000 people work for the brand in stores, supply chain centers and offices around the world.
-Today, Domino’s operates more than 15,000 restaurants in 85 countries.
+Through its predominantly-franchised system, more than 350,000 people work for the brand in stores, supply chain centers and offices around the world.
+Today, Domino’s operates more than 18,000 restaurants in 90 countries.